radian-software/straight.el/README.md

      '(el-patch :type git :host github :repo "raxod502/el-patch" :fork t))

+Note that `straight.el` doesn't do any Git operations during startup unless it needs to clone a package from scratch.
+This is for performance.
+You can explicitly request for `straight.el` to fix up the Git configuration after you change a package recipe, e.g. to add a fork.
+See [Automatic repository management][#quickstart/vc] below.

 To learn more, see the documentation on [the recipe format][#user/recipes] and [the Git backend][#user/recipes/git].